WGUNDERWOOD/wgunderwood.github.io/_posts/in_context_transformers/2026-01-22-in-context-transformers.markdown

 In "Efficient and
-minimax-optimal in-context nonparametric regression with transformers", we show that deep transformer networks require only order $log n$ parameters to attain optimal rates in smooth regression problems.
+minimax-optimal in-context nonparametric regression with transformers", we show that deep transformer networks require only order $\log n$ parameters to attain optimal rates in smooth regression problems.
 The paper is joint work with
 [Michelle Ching](https://www.linkedin.com/in/michelle-ching-408557294/),